prabhat-021/InternShip-Task/README.md

 3. Review and modify the generated code in the editor if needed
 4. Click "Save Plugin" to store it in your history
 5. Access your plugin history to view, analyze, or modify previously created plugins
+6. Click "Load in Editor" to edit an existing plugin
+7. Make changes to the code or update the prompt and regenerate
+8. Click "Update Plugin" to save changes to the existing plugin

 ## Example Prompts